npalex/Start-up-flow-Oldroyd-B-fluid/README.md

                                 \\\ \frac{1}{Wi} \tau - \beta E \frac{\partial^2 \tau}{\partial x^2}
                                 \end{bmatrix}. $$

+Operator splitting is used to advance the solution forward in time.
 The convective terms are discretized via the Godunov method and flux limiters are used to achieve second order accuracy where the solution is smooth.
-The diffusive source term is evaluated using the Crank-Nicolson method.

-The numerical result is advanced forward in time via operator splitting according to:

 $$q_i^* = q^n_i - \frac{\Delta t}{\Delta x} \left(\lambda_1 W_{i-\frac{1}{2}}
 				+ \lambda_2 W_{i+\frac{1}{2}}
                                 + F_{i-\frac{1}{2}}
                                 + F_{i+\frac{1}{2}}\right) $$

-and
+and the diffusive source term is evaluated using the Crank-Nicolson method.

 $$ q_i^{n+1} = q_i^* + \Delta t \psi \left(q_i^*\right), $$